-- Remove pits from ½ cup of cherries, slice in half and place in a small saucepan with a tbsp water.
+- Remove pits from ½ cup of cherries, slice in half and place in a small saucepan with a tablespoon water.

 - Bring to a low heat and allow to simmer for about ten minutes.
 Use a fork to mash the cherries to release juices.

 - Once the juices have reduced into a syrup like thickness, remove from heat and strain using a mesh sieve.